hortonworks-gallery/ambari-zeppelin-service/README.md

 - The other benefit to setting up dedicated queue for Spark is that you can bring up Ranger (http://sandbox.hortonworks.com:6080) and install the [Ranger YARN plugin](http://hortonworks.com/blog/announcing-apache-ranger-0-5-0/) to set authorization policies of which users/groups are allowed to submit Spark jobs, and also see audits of who was allowed or denied access.
 These user/groups can synced with the corporate identity management system or LDAP.
   - For more details: see sample steps to [setup Ranger's YARN plugin](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-ranger-23.md#setup-yarn-plugin-for-ranger) and [setup YARN queue and Ranger policy](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-ranger-23.md#yarn-audit-exercises-in-ranger) on an Ambari installed HDP 2.3 cluster.
   - Note: on the current version of HDP 2.3 sandbox, Ranger YARN plugin has not been setup
-  - Screenshot of how you would create a Ranger policy for 'zeppelin' user to access 'Spark' queue:
+  - Screenshot of how you would create a Ranger policy for 'zeppelin' user to access 'spark' YARN queue:
 ![Image](../master/screenshots/ranger-yarn-policy.png?raw=true)

 - Click on the ApplicationMaster link in YARN UI to access the Spark UI: